The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ## Honing the Blade: Kenki and Potency

-With the Sen system, Ogi Namikiri and, the new Tendo Setsugekka with its 1020 potency and auto-crit is what catches people’s attention with its flash, then SAM’s Kenki system is what makes the engine run and deal out damage over the fight.
+With the Sen system, Ogi Namikiri, and the new Tendo Setsugekka with its 1020 potency and auto-crit is what catches people’s attention with its flash, then SAM’s Kenki system is what makes the engine run and deal out damage over the fight.
 Kenki generation is 100% predictable and tied to your GCDs, and in an ideal world you want to finish a fight with 0 Kenki.
 As such, you will generate and expend similar amounts of Kenki over the same duration.
 To understand how much Kenki is worth to your damage, it may be preferable to use potency/Kenki and use your most common Kenki skill (Shinten) as a baseline.

 |                    |                  |                                              |
 | ------------------ | ---------------- | -------------------------------------------- |